Harsh-pandey9999/Devops-roadmap/Hacktoberfest-Readme.md

 - PRs for Hacktober will only be considered if an issue was raised beforehand.
 - Maintain proper code of conduct.
 - Be polite.
-- Publishing others' private information, such as a physical or electronic address, without explicit permission will no be tolerated.
+- Publishing others' private information, such as a physical or electronic address, without explicit permission will not be tolerated.
 - Showing empathy towards other community members.
 - Being respectful of differing viewpoints and experiences.